On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Introduction

-A second contribution of this paper bears on the computability of our new solution.
+A second less significant contribution of this paper bears on the computability of our new solution.
 Whereas an admissible controller has~$2^n-1$ design parameters associated with the sample path points for an $n$-flip game, surprisingly, at the optimum, many of them turn out to be the same with the resulting number of ``free parameters'' being of~$O(n^2)$.
 Finally, we provide some initial illustrations bearing on the ``cost of imprecision'' in our knowledge of the probability~$p$.
 To this end, some comparisons are made between the expected logarithmic growth associated with the optimal robust nonlinear controller and the so-called {\it perfect-information Kelly optimum}.
-Perhaps the main implication of our results is that future study of nonlinear control with more general problem formulations, such as those found in the field of finance, is likely to bear fruit.